bigdatagenomics/mango/docs/browser/example.rst

 -----------------------------

 The `Mango Github repository <https://github.com/bigdatagenomics/mango>`__ contains example scripts and data files for running Mango browser on region chr17:7500000-7515000 of a single aligment sample.
-Once `Mango is built <../installation/source.html>`__, you can run the following command to view Mango browser:
+Once `Mango is built <../installation/source.html>`__, you can run the following command from the root mango directory to view Mango browser:

 .. code:: bash